 - create a common curriculum and materials to train trainers in eco-construction

-– encourage innovative teaching practices that fosters a positive attitude to change and also to equity, diversity and inclusion
+- encourage innovative teaching practices that foster a positive attitude to change and also to equity, diversity and inclusion

 - raise awareness about European added value and support the trainers to implement our European competence standards and use the existing resources